Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Alabama Crimson Tide (30-5) try to punch their ticket to the Sweet 16 in an NCAA Tournament Round of 32 matchup against the No. 8 seed Maryland Terrapins (22-12) on Saturday at Legacy Arena at BJCC, tipping off at 9:40 PM.
+The No. 1 seed Alabama Crimson Tide (30-5) try to secure a place in the Sweet 16 in an NCAA Tournament Round of 32 matchup against the No. 8 seed Maryland Terrapins (22-12) on Saturday at Legacy Arena at BJCC, tipping off at 9:40 PM.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Alabama vs. Maryland matchup.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Alabama vs. Maryland matchup in this article.

 Alabama vs. Maryland Game Info